Successful small businesses: using inclusion as a business strategy

 Provide toilet facilities that are accessible to everyone

 When you are choosing a place to have a meal, an afterwork drink or a night out with friends, the absence of toilet facilities can be a deal breaker.
 Making sure that toilets are accessible to every one is common sense.

 However, be aware that for people who use wheelchairs or walking aids ample space and grab rails is essential.
 These design features are codified in many building codes.
 Nonetheless users of wheelchairs or walking aids have told us in interviews that poorly designed accessible toilets are the most common oversight in food and beverage establishments.

 Gender segregated restrooms also present challenges for business owners and customers, especially for women and transgender people.
 Opting for unisex or generic toilet signage is a no brainer for small businesses with one toilet.
 Bigger establishments may have more room, but poorly thought out restrooms can result in queues.

 Despite the social norm, there is no biological necessity for segregating toilets by gender.
 Otherwise we would see segregated toilets in households.
 We encourage more establishments to adopt unisex, universally designed restrooms that help improve the flow of customer traffic and increase comfort.

 Show you care by supporting diverse community organisations

 We live in a world where consumers expect brands and businesses to care about social issues.
 A report from the Boston Consulting Group found that the generation born between the early 1980s and 1990s are more inclined to reward companies that have a heart.
 This millennial generation is on track to dominate the global consumer market into the coming decades.

-Listen and have conversations with your customers
+Successful small businesses listen and have conversations with customers

 Maintaining relationships with your customer is the key to enhancing customer experiences and building loyalty.
 Demonstrate how constructive feedback offered by your customers is not given in vain.